 Then, one has to determine the core flux density φ (Greek "phi").
 Again, this depends on the material and, if not known, the same table will help.
 If the transformer is supposed to run continuously or in a poorly ventilated environment, slightly reducing the flux density (by 10%, for example) will reduce losses and keep the transformer cool at the cost of more iron and more copper.
 The opposite can be considered for reducing material cost in transformers only used for short periods of time, or not designed to run at full power continuously.

-Once the flux density has been determined, one can calculate the transformer constant γ expressing number of turns per volt of all the windings, with the following formula:
+Once the flux density has been determined, one can calculate the transformer constant γ expressing "number of turns per Volt" of all the windings, with the following formula:

 The 106 factor takes into account that the core cross section is expressed in mm2.
 A few other things should be remarked about this formula: for example, low frequencies require more turns and you may have noticed that 60 Hz transformers that are usually a little smaller than equivalent 50 Hz ones.
-Than, a low flux density also requires more turns, meaning that to lower the flux in the core (and reduce losses) one have to wind more turns, even if this seems counterintuitive.
+Then, a low flux density also requires more turns, meaning that to lower the flux in the core (and reduce losses) one have to wind more turns, even if this seems counter-intuitive.
 The final remark is that large cores require few turns: if you ever looked inside huge high voltage transformers used by power companies for their high-voltage power lines, they only have few hundreds turns for many kilovolts, while the small 230 V transformer inside your alarm clock has thousands of turns.

-Now that we know the transformer constant γ , it's easy to calculate the number of turns N for each winding with the formula:
+Now that we know the transformer constant γ, it's easy to calculate the number of turns N for each winding with the formula:

 Please remark that all voltages and currents are RMS values, while the flux density is expressed with its peak value to avoid saturation: this explains the √2 term in the equation of the transformer constant.